-Looking for a park home at Little Trelower Park, Cornwall?
-This cosy residential community is based in the vicinity of St Austell and is based close to some of the county’s best-loved countryside, coastal and historic sites of interest.
+Little Trelower Park is a cosy residential community is based in the vicinity of St Austell and is based close to some of the county’s best-loved countryside, coastal and historic sites of interest.
 The park itself is open to retirees and semi-retirees, offering a safe and laid-back neighbourhood.
 It has a sister park at Glenleigh close by.

 Little Trelower Park is popular with its residents for its country views, its closeness to the coast, and its immediate conveniences.
 The park operates through the established Wyldecrest Parks brand, who also specialise in further residential parks and communities across the region.
 The park is also close enough to main road links for convenience, but not too close for noise to travel.